Digital artwork by Adam Ferriss

 "She never aged, Angelo.
 People began to notice that while they were getting older, as their hair started to turn to grey and their skin became thin, nothing ever changed in Amata.
 They watched her for years, figliolo, years.
 And suddenly an entire generation had passed and Amata still looked like a young woman."

 "People had different theories.
-Some people thought that she was being rewarded by God for her work.
+Some people thought she was being rewarded by God for her work.
 Some thought she was an angel.
 But, Amata knew.
-It was the tiny piece of God that had been put inside of her.
-Time did not exist for her, even though she lived in a world that required time."
+It was the tiny piece of God put inside of her.
+Time did not exist for her, even though she lived in a world requiring time."

 "So she was able to fix people forever, Papa?"